swcarpentry/make-novice/02-makefiles.md

         python wordcount.py books/isles.txt isles.dat
 ~~~

-This is a simple [build file](reference.html#build-file), which for
+This is a [build file](reference.html#build-file), which for
 Make is called a [Makefile](reference.html#makefile) - a file executed
 by Make.
+It is pretty reminiscent of one of the lines from our shell script.

 Let us go through each line in turn:

 * `#` denotes a *comment*.
 Any text from `#` to the end of the line is
   ignored by Make.